Initial results of the TRIUMF ultracold advanced neutron source: Abstract

 \section{Abstract}

 We report the first results on ultracold neutron production from a new spallation-driven superfluid $^4$He (He-II) source at TRIUMF, which is being prepared for a new, precise measurement of the neutron electric dipole moment.
 A total of $(9.3 \pm 0.8)\times 10^{5}$ ultracold neutrons were observed at a proton beam current of \SI{37}{\uA}, when the target was irradiated for a period of \SI{60}{\s}.
 The results are in fair agreement with expectations based on a detailed simulation of neutron transport and ultracold neutron source cryogenics.
 There is some indication that the new source might not be as limited by the conduction of heat through the He-II as originally expected.
-The results indicate that the source is likely to make its ultimate production goals, once the liquid deuterium cold moderator system is completed.
+The results indicate that the source is likely to make its ultimate production goals, once the liquid deuterium cold moderator system is completed, with the expectation that $5.7\times 10^7$~UCNs would be detected in the same experiment with full liquid levels.
+This would, for example, correspond to delivery of $1.4\times 10^6$~UCNs delivered to each of two nEDM measurement cells, and a statistical uncertainty of $1\times 10^{-27}~e$cm on the neutron EDM in 280 days of running.

 The neutron electric dipole moment (nEDM) is an experimental observable of high importance in fundamental physics because it violates time-reversal symmetry and therefore CP (charge-parity) symmetry~\cite{bib:pospelov,bib:engel,bib:chuppall}, the symmetry relating the interactions of particles to those of their antiparticle counterparts.
 To date, all experiments have found the nEDM to be consistent with zero.
 Improving the experimental precision places tighter constraints on new sources of CP violation beyond the Standard Model.
-Conversely, if a small but non-zero nEDM were discovered, it would herald a discovery of new physics.
+Conversely, if a small but non-zero nEDM were measured, it would herald a discovery of new physics.
 Even if ascribed to the CP-violating $\bar{\theta}$ parameter of the strong sector, the mystery of a small but non-zero $\bar{\theta}$ would create a new problem for the Standard Model.

 Recent theoretical work addressing the physics impact of an even more precise measurement of the nEDM has focused on three general (and overlapping) themes: (1) new sources of CP violation beyond the Standard Model~\cite{bib:cirigliano,bib:crivellin}, (2) baryogenesis scenarios, especially new physics contributions to electroweak baryogenesis inspired scenarios~\cite{bib:bell,bib:hou} and (3) the strong CP problem, related to searches for axions and axionless solutions~\cite{bib:carena,bib:mimura,bib:peinado,bib:psiaxion}.
 Because of these connections, better measurements of the nEDM are of vital importance in particle physics and early universe cosmology.